the-ok-is-not-enough/.github/README.md

 ## How to Use This Org

-We have multiple repositories for the different steps required to perform an mobile application analysis:
+We have multiple repositories for the different steps required to perform a mobile application analysis:

 ### 1. Downloading Apps